Frequently Asked Questions

 Can we use the recently installed Truss System?
 NO- The Truss System is owned by the summer Wild West Spectacular The Musical and Lessee’s are NOT allowed to adjust, add to, climb, hang anything from it, etc. Our A/V Technician can answer any questions you may have about this Truss System.

 Will you sell tickets for my event?
-NO, but we do allow the lessee to "use" the box office space to sell any tickets.
+NO- but we do allow the lessee to "use" the box office space/window to sell tickets before your event starts.
 If the event is free to the public, the lessee will provide a person to count attendees so the number of occupants does not exceed the number of seats.

 Does The Cody Theatre advertise my event?
 Advertising is not included in the rental price.
 Cody Theatre is not responsible for advertising your show.
 Your event will be added to our calendar on our website for scheduling purposes and we can post about your event on our Facebook page.
 You can give information and/or web links to help promotions when filling out your Rental Request.
 The booking manager will inform you when posters for your event can be posted in the front glass display cases of the theatre and on the glass doors.
 You can also provide a short description that can be listed on the marquee at least on the day of the event.
 We will make every effort to have your event listed on the marquee longer.

 Why do I have to provide event insurance?
 Our insurance policy does not insure your performers or their actions, therefore you need to provide event insurance.
 It is available from several local insurers.

 Why do I have to obtain licensing rights to show a film?
 Films are works of art, and as such are subject to copyright laws anytime they are shown outside of a person's private home.
 The costs to secure the right to show films vary by studio, film, and purpose, but are typically around $250.